VoKhoi2208/guess-number/README.md

 See in the game when you run it

 # IMPORTANT ATTENTION #
 This project **does not support, encourage, contribute or defend illegal gambling actions**.I affirm that I am **not** involved with other groups or individuals who use my project to engage in illegal activities.
-This is **open code and anyone can use i**t. **I also confirm** that I do not support their legal actions.
+This is **open source code and anyone can use i**t. **I also confirm** that I do not support their legal actions.